We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission Here’s our process.

 An individual may wish to consider the following factors when shopping for a treadmill:

-• Dimensions: A person should check that the equipment has dimensions compatible with their workout area and available storage space.
+• Dimensions: A person should check the equipment has dimensions compatible with their workout area and available storage space.

 • Digital connectivity: Internet connectivity often allows people to access live workout programs and connect with personal trainers.